KEMPSTON CENTRAL & EAST

 Borough Councillor and Kempston Town Councillor (Leader) for Kempston Central and East

 Cllr Kay Burley says: "I am a ‘people person’ and have lived in the Kempston community for almost 50 years and during that time I have witnessed many changes in the area.

 I feel very proud and privileged to have served the community as a past Mayor of Kempston and chair of the former County Council.

 During my many years as a County councillor I was particularly involved with education and equal opportunities.
 I have been a school governor at Springfield, Daubeney and Hastingsbury (KCA) and a former chair of all.
 I am now a member of the governing body of Camestone Primary School.

 Currently I am leader of Kempston Town Council.
-Being a member of both the Borough Council and Kempston Town will bring distinct advantages as issues are often interlinked.
+Being a member of both the Borough Council and Kempston Town brings distinct advantages as issues are often interlinked.